 Renum.: Not a paid job.
 Learning opportunity.

-Living Landscapes is opening up existing and new market and educational garden spaces for 2 additional people to utilize for guided learning and to grow their own food.
+Living Landscapes is opening up existing and new market and educational garden spaces for 1-2 people to utilize for guided learning and to grow their own food.

 This is a work trade internship Permaculture Design Course opportunity (not a paid job).
 There is potential for ongoing involvement, an expanding role, and on-site or remote (after coming here) landscaping partnership opportunities.

 We are located in a small, budding off-grid community.
 Our farm is located north of Madoc, Ontario (between Ottawa and Toronto just off Highway 7, north of Belleville about 45 minutes).

 The start time is any time in the growing season (April to November roughly depending on the year), pending space availability or willingness to glamp if the cabin is full.

 Learning and Other Opportunities

 Permaculture designer and teacher Trent Rhode will work directly with you, facilitate your stay, and support your ongoing learning by supplying basic to advanced learning resources and guidance as required.
 Trent has 16+ years of experience in permaculture/ecological design that includes a permaculture teacher training, 2 design courses (including one as part of teaching team), mentorship by experienced regenerative farmers, gardeners and restoration ecologists, training through the University of Guelph and University of Victoria, and experience running his own permaculture design company since 2012.
 Trent is currently a member of the Permaculture Institute of North America (PINA).
 2023 will be his fifth season facilitating the PDC internship program.